 CHT shares the CPU core with the client that spawns it, in our case, this is the lowest ranked application process.
-However, the scheduling of CHT needs thorough consideration.
+When application is launched by Cray ALPS (discussed in Sect.
+3.2), there is an option to assign core-affinity to the launched processes via a parameter to the aprun command.
+This allows the user to set the affinity of their application tasks to physical CPU cores.
+However, the CHT is launched inside the ARMCI library and shares the core with the process launching it.
+A single CHT (as in our case) serves all the application tasks with-in a given node.
+Hence, the scheduling of CHT needs thorough consideration.
 Leaving it to run on the same core as the client causes imbalance in computations because CHT also processes accumulate calls (accumulate, in addition to data movement, also requires computation).
-Rapidly moving the helper thread between CPU cores is expensive, it impacts the cache usage and has latency associated with rescheduling.
-Hence we adopt a formula that considers the following logic to reschedule the helper thread: n\(8\compute\bytes + communication\bytes)>Threshold.
+As an alternative, constantly moving the helper thread between CPU cores is expensive, it impacts the cache usage and incurs latency that is associated with rescheduling.
+We adopt a formula that considers the following logic to reschedule the helper thread: n\ (8\compute\bytes + communication\bytes) >Threshold.
 If this boolean expression is true, the CHT thread is rescheduled.
-However, for most of the NWChem runs on the Cray XT5, this is not required for the reason described below.
-The glibc sched\setaffinity call was used to change the CHT affinity.
+The rescheduling is done in a round robin fashion between all available cores.
+The glibc sched\setaffin-ity call was used to change the CHT affinity.
+For most of the NWChem runs on the Cray XT5, this is not required for the reason described below.